 In a sharp break with Libertarian folk tradition, I don’t think the Very Moderate Libertarian should be a dogmatic states rights-ist.

-In fact, in the interest of simplification, streamlining and greater cost-effectiveness, the US has a lot of work to do in improving its appreciation of the concept of economies of scale.
+However, in the interest of simplification, streamlining and greater cost-effectiveness, the US has a lot of work to do in improving its appreciation of the concept of economies of scale.
 We needlessly duplicate all sorts of public administration, judicial, law enforcement and revenue structures at the municipal, county, state and federal level.
 A lot of our infrastructure and regulations languish in a costly morass owing precisely to the fact that we have 50 jurisdictions.

 13. We over-regulate, but the private sector can’t be counted on to magically do the right thing.

-Yes, we have a monstrously overcomplicated regulatory environment which drags down economic dynamism while frequently prosecuting the wrong things for the wrong reasons, and this is badly in need of simplification, streamlining and reform.
+We have a monstrously overcomplicated regulatory environment which drags down economic dynamism while frequently prosecuting the wrong things for the wrong reasons, and this is badly in need of simplification, streamlining and reform.
 (Part of the reason that’s so is explained in the previous point.)
 As the meme goes, everyone commits three felonies every day, and that’s not something we should look upon with indifference.

 However, there are many examples of market failure, where private actors reliably do the wrong thing.
 The most classic examples of this involve the costs of negative externalities and short-term thinking not being priced in.
 However, there are others.
 So, from the fact that we regulate many things badly does not follow that we should not regulate anything, ever.
 Quite a few things need to be regulated.
 Do you really want to see the return to 1900s-era pharmacies, full of quack remedies and patent medicines, with only Consumer Reports as your guide to whether they’ll kill or help you?
 In the name of “freedom”?
 I don’t.